amelki/json-pretty-html/README.md

 ## CSS

 We provide a ['darcula' like stylesheet](https://github.com/amelki/json-pretty-html/blob/master/style.css) that you can use at your convenience.

-You can also define your own styles for each CSS class we use in the generated HTML.
+You can also define your own styles for each CSS class we use in the generated HTML:

 *CSS Class*   | *Purpose*
 --- | ---